univention/ucsschool-id-connector/docs/admin.rst

 You can have one or more schools in the mapping.

-So assuming you have a ``DEMOSCHOOL`` on your sending system, and you used the above configuration to define ``Traeger1`` as a recipient system, you could do:
+So assuming you have a ``DEMOSCHOOL`` on your sending system, and you used the configuration before to define ``Traeger1`` as a recipient system, you could do:

 .. code-block:: json